 You can enjoy a hot shower after a snorkeling session, but at a fee.
 It’s a coin-operated shower system that charges ¥200 per 1 min 40 sec of water flow.

 Please remember to set the temperature before inserting the coins.

 We aren’t the kind of travelers who like to spend such money on forgettable experiences, especially not on water in a public site.
 So, here’s what we did.

 The Alternatives to Paying for Shower Facilities at Cape Maeda

 We saw the locals “showering” openly at the car park using what I think was a car-built-in water tank cum sprinkler.
 Great, we’ll do what the locals do, right?
-Traveling is all about immersing in local culture.
+Travelling is all about immersing in the local culture.
 LOL!
 Our three 1L bottles of tap water came in handy.
 We took turns for our shower – one would elevate the bottle over the head of the other and serve as a shower head holder. :)

-It wasn’t technically a shower, but was good enough to wash off the excess salt content.
+It wasn’t technically a shower but was good enough to wash off the excess salt content.
 We were totally cool with it!

 Tips: Place a few bottles of tap water in the car.
 Make some holes on the bottle cap.
 These bottles will come in handy when travelling.
 You can use them to wash off salt, sand and dirt from snorkeling gear, your shoes or your body.